Animals With Rabies: 10 Animals That Can Contract Rabies

 If you are in contact with a skunk and suspect it may have Rabies, seek medical attention immediately.

-Remember always to keep your distance from any animals with Rabies and to report any sightings of suspicious behavior to your local animal control agency.
+Remember always to keep your distance from any animals with Rabies and report any sightings of suspicious behavior to your local animal control agency.

 6. Red Panda